 Terrorism is a threat throughout the world.
 See our

 Terrorist Threat Worldwide bulletin.

-There has been an increase in violent assaults against foreigners in Addis Ababa, including in areas around the Hilton and Sheraton Hotels and the Bole Road.
+There has been an increase in violent assaults against foreigners in Addis Ababa, including in areas around the Hilton and Sheraton Hotels, Entoto and the Bole Road.

 Highway banditry and armed carjacking have been reported outside the main urban centres.
-When driving you should ensure that car doors are locked, windows are up and that valuables kept out of sight.
-When parked, you should ensure that valuables are kept out of sight.
+Ensure that car doors are locked, windows are up and valuables kept out of sight when driving.
+When parked, ensure that valuables are kept out of sight.

 Money and valuables